OmarKhaledKhalil/jenkins-k8s-infra/README.md

 - Jenkins will automatically detect and run it.
 - Make sure the file is in the root of your repo.
 ### Now save and build!

+## Notes: (work around)
+AWS credentials tend to change frequently
+ - go to credentials
+ - choose secret
+ - in ID: aws-access-key-id, add the rest of the credentials